spacemeshos/local-testnet/README.md

 cd ~/go/src/github.com/spacemeshos/CLIWallet
 ```

-2. run
+2. Run
 ```
 ./CLIWallet
 ```
 3. You should see a list of accounts.
-Choose one. e.g. enter `anton`.
+Choose one. e.g. enter `anton`
 4. Enter `account`  to view anton's account balance
 5. Enter `transfer coins` to transfer coin to another account and follow the on-screen instructions